Diagnostic Radiography and Imaging (BSc)

 |Typical Int Bacc Offer||26 points and at least one science subject must be offered at Higher Level grade 5.
 In addition, English, Maths, Physics plus one other science subject must be offered at Subsidiary or GCSE level.|

 |Other||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.|

 Access to Higher Education Diploma

 Access to HE Diplomas must have a strong academic base rather than a practical skills base.
-Students who are pursuing a QAA (Quality Assurance Agency for Higher Education) approved science based Access to HE Diploma e.g. Access to Health Science or Nursing/Healthcare, will be considered on an individual basis.
+Students who are pursuing a QAA (Quality Assurance Agency for Higher Education) approved science based Access to HE Diploma e.g. Access to Health Science or Science, will be considered on an individual basis.
 The certificate must be issued by the AVA (Authorised Validating Agency) containing the relevant information and recognised logo.